MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-export-connector-logs.md

 1.	**Azure Subscription**: Ensure you have an active Azure subscription.
 2.	**Log Analytics Workspace**: An existing Log Analytics workspace that you want to share.
-3.	**Azure AD Guest User**: The external user must be added as a guest user in your Azure Active Directory (AD).
+3.	**Microsoft Entra ID Guest User**: The external user must be added as a guest user in your Microsoft Entra ID.

-### Add external user as a guest in Azure Active Directory (AD)
+### Add external user as a guest in Microsoft Entra ID
-1. Navigate to Azure AD:
+1. Navigate to Microsoft Entra ID:
 	- Go to the [Azure portal](https://portal.azure.com/).
 	- In the search bar, type **Microsoft Entra ID**, then select it.
 2. Add a New Guest User: